steamclock/bluejay/README.md

 ### Batch Operations

-Often, your app needs to perform a series of reads, writes, and listens to complete a specific task, such as syncing, upgrading to a new firmware, or working with a notification-based Bluetooth module.
-In these cases, Bluejay provides an API for running all your operations on a background thread, and will call completion back on the main thread when either everything finishes without an error, or if one of the operations has failed.
+Often, your app needs to perform a longer series of reads, writes, and listens to complete a specific task, such as syncing, upgrading to a new firmware, or working with a notification-based Bluetooth module.
+In these cases, Bluejay provides an API for running all your operations on a background thread, and will call your completion on the main thread when everything finishes without an error, or if one of the operations has failed.

 ```swift
 bluejay.run(backgroundTask: { (peripheral) in